-Written prior approval from EDD is required for equipment and related services under the following criteria:
+Prior approval written from EDD is required for equipment and related services under the following criteria:

-- A. Procurements with a per-unit cost that exceeds \$5,000. - B. Related procurements with cumulative costs that exceed \$5,000 within the same state fiscal year. - C. Procurements resulting in improvements to land, buildings or equipment which exceed \$5,000.
+- Procurements with a per-unit cost that exceeds \$5,000. - Related procurements with cumulative costs that exceed \$5,000 within the same state fiscal year. - Procurements resulting in improvements to land, buildings, or equipment that exceed \$5,000.